In a nutshell

 Some facts and figures about the report

-The 2017 Annual Report covers branch and business unit activities of Triodos Bank NV in The Netherlands, Belgium, the UK, Spain and Germany, as represented in the Triodos Bank Group Structure.
-The report covers the period from 1 January to 31 December 2017.
-Triodos Bank’s previous integrated report was published in March 2017 and covered the 2016 calendar year.
+The 2018 Annual Report covers branch and business unit activities of Triodos Bank N.V. in The Netherlands, Belgium, the UK, Spain and Germany, as represented in the Triodos Bank Group Structure.
+The report covers the period from 1 January to 31 December 2018.
+Triodos Bank’s previous integrated report was published in March 2018 and covered the 2017 calendar year.

-The reporting in the 2017 financial year is based on the same principles as the 2016 report.
+The reporting on the 2018 financial year is based on the same principles as the 2017 report.
 Any changes in the methods of calculation used are explained in the text.
-The report includes limited assurance on the Management Board report, which includes 2017 impact data.
-PricewaterhouseCoopers Accountants N.V. audit the financial statements.
+While the financial accounts are audited to the level of reasonable assurance, the report includes limited assurance on the Executive Board chapter.
+This, which includes 2018 impact data including, for the first time, detailed greenhouse gas emissions data and measures included in the GABV’s scorecard, which is designed to deliver a structured approach to capture the vision, strategy and results of any bank relative to values-based banking.
+PricewaterhouseCoopers Accountants N.V. audits the financial statements.

 Disclosures are required both to meet Dutch law and to comply with other regulation, in particular the Capital Requirements Regulation and the Capital Requirements Directive.
 Capital Requirements Regulation is direct regulation from the European Union.
 The Capital Requirements Directive has been translated by the Dutch Government into various laws and regulations that apply to Triodos Bank.